juanfernandes/juanfernandes-uk/src/notes/monthly-notes-august-2024.md

 date: 2024-09-05T12:00:00Z
 tags:
   - monthly-notes
-  - notes
-shareLink: ""
 ---

-<p class="lead">Developing an ecommerce site for my daughter's clothing brand.
+Developing an ecommerce site for my daughter's clothing brand.
 I recently saw The Roots, De La Soul and The Pharcyde at Dreamland Margate, which was great.
 Unfortunately, an elderly driver hit my car in a Tesco car park.
-The house had two viewings, but no bids at auction.</p>
+The house had two viewings, but no bids at auction.{.lead}

 ## Projects
 - I've been working on an ecommerce website for my daughter's clothing brand.
 Still early stages.
 I decided to use [YourNextStore](https://yournextstore.com/) to get me started with a Next.js and Stripe solution.
 It's a bit limited compared to using something like Snipcart, but it's enough for this project.